Debunking the Myths Behind Chronic Kidney Disease

 by Shane Power, President of Watertree Health

 We’re honored to now be partnered with the National Kidney Foundation (NKF).
 They are the leading organization dedicated to the awareness, prevention and treatment of kidney disease.
 The NKF assists hundreds of thousands of healthcare professionals, millions of patients and their families, and tens of millions of Americans at risk.
 The life-saving work performed by the NKF is so essential because 1 in 3 people in the U.S. may get CKD.
 That’s estimated to be over 30 million people in the United States.
-In recognition of National Kidney Month, we’d like to share some of the common misconceptions we’ve learned about CKD from our friends at the National Kidney Foundation
+In recognition of National Kidney Month, we’d like to share some of the common myths we’ve learned about CKD from our friends at the National Kidney Foundation

 As I get older, my blood pressure will stay the same.